-Museum of Memory and Tolerance opened in 2010.
-The museum narrates and shows the suffering and pain of people when minority groups are oppressed, while promoting acceptance, tolerance and responsibility within society.
+The Museo de la Memoria y Tolerancia (Museum of Memory and Tolerance) opened in 2010 and narrates the suffering of people when minority groups are oppressed.
+It aims to promote acceptance, tolerance and responsibility within society.
 Exhibitions are often praised for being powerful, intriguing and informative.

-When a desire for Cuban ice cream, good-quality Colombian coffee or Venezuelan arepas strikes, this is the place to go.
-Alternatively, for those who do not have the chance to explore beyond Mexico’s borders, it is a great chance to sample authentic Latin American cuisine.
+When a desire for Cuban ice cream, quality Colombian coffee or Venezuelan arepas strikes, this is the place to go.
+And for those who do not have the chance to explore beyond the Mexican borders, it is a great chance to sample authentic Latin American cuisine.
 Look out for Frutería Rafael (a Colombian fruit stall) and Helados Palmeiro (a Cuban ice-cream parlor).

 Víctor Artes Populares Mexicanas

-Tucked away on 3rd floor of a perfume shop is the Víctor Artes Populares Mexicanas.
+On the third floor of a perfume shop is the Víctor Artes Populares Mexicanas.
 Materials used in the handicrafts here include silver, tin and traditional textiles, while designs vary from traditional Huichol art to Frida Kahlo-inspired styles.
-Hand-painted glass pitchers, combs made from horn, and dolls made from papier-mâché are some of the delicate and colorful crafts sold here.
+Hand-painted glass pitchers and dolls made from papier-mâché are some of the delicate and colorful crafts sold here.

 Foro El Bicho

 Foro El Bicho is a small theater with only 45 seats and is dedicated to the support and promotion of Mexican experimental and modern drama.
-Foro El Bicho works both with budding artists and more experienced dramatists to nurture theater and cinema, producing excellence and offering the local community the chance to explore and reflect on modern Mexican culture.
+It works both with budding artists and more experienced dramatists to nurture theater and cinema, producing excellence and offering the community the chance to explore and reflect on modern Mexican culture.

-Inside a beautiful 20th century house is Mexico City’s first ever chocolate museum, Mucho Mundo Chocolate, which outlines the historical and gastronomical importance of cacao through interactive exhibits.
+Inside a beautiful 20th-century house is the first chocolate museum in Mexico, Mucho Mundo Chocolate, which outlines the historical and gastronomical importance of cacao through interactive exhibits.
 Displays include chocolate masterpieces and coffee pots, as well as the opportunity to glance into the kitchen to see the production process.

-The Monument and Museum of the Revolution, stands as a reminder of the tragedies of the Mexican Revolution.
-Five heroes of the Revolution are buried under this impressive landmark, which acts as their mausoleum.
-Climb the arch to have a wonderful panoramic view of the city, day or night, or take a stroll around it and the beautiful fountains before the monument.
+The Monumento y Museo a la Revolución (Monument and Museum of the Revolution) stands as a reminder of the tragedies of the Mexican Revolution.
+Five heroes of the revolution are buried under this impressive landmark, which acts as their mausoleum.
+Climb the arch for a panoramic city view, day or night, or take a stroll around it and the beautiful fountains in front.

 Jardín del Arte

 The art on display is what makes Jardín del Arte a joy; the idea is that artists sit along the path of a beautiful park to show their work.
-Some frequent creatives even become well-known.
-The artists work on their pieces, whether it is a painting, sculpture, or wax work, sharing and selling their work with passers-by.
+Some frequent creatives even become well known.
+The artists develop their pieces, whether it is a painting, sculpture or waxwork while also sharing and selling their art with passers-by.